Nanikworkforce/TET-Bloom/prd.md

 1. Introduction
 Purpose: This document outlines the product requirements for the Teacher Evaluation Tool, a software application designed to streamline and manage the teacher observation, feedback, and evaluation process within an educational institution.

-Product Goal: To provide a centralized platform for school leaders and teachers to manage observation schedules, conduct observations, provide and receive feedback, track progress, and facilitate professional growth.
+Product Goal: To provide a centralized platform for Administrators and teachers to manage observation schedules, conduct observations, provide and receive feedback, track progress, and facilitate professional growth.

 2. User Roles
 The system will support the following user roles: